schematical/summercampmba/100/hiring-training-102.md

 - How to unbungi an anthlete
 - How to take down and lock up the bungi trampolien at the end of a shift

+### Reading Assignment - Checklist Manifesto:
 Earlier I mentioned [The E-Myth by Michel E Gerber](TODO: Link to amazon) which does a great job of covering process and how to enforce consistant quality but for more check list specific information you should read [The Checklist Manifesto by XXX](TODO: Link in amazon).
 This covers a wide range of applications of process in checklists not just in business but in other fields like how doctors use them in hospitals to reduce risk during vital opperations.

+### Applying Training and Checklist in the real world://TODO: NOTE: I LIKE THIS `Applying XYZ in the "Real World"` contrasts "SummerCamp" theme really well

 ### Hiarchy - Directors:
 Camp has a simple hiarchy for managment.
 There is a General Manager and below them directors of each of the various departments.
 Each one with a fairly well defined scope of focus.
 These directors are in charge of exicuting or deligating tasks such as the following: